Literature Surveillance Process

 Each Recommendations Editor spends a portion of time in patient care, medical publishing and/or teaching at academic medical centers.

 DynaMed topics are written and edited through the collaborative efforts of the above individuals.
 Topic Editors define the scope and focus of each topic by formulating a set of clinical questions and suggesting important guidelines, clinical trials and other data that should be addressed within each topic.
-Clinical question are designed to address common issues encountered at the point-of-care, key branch points in clinical decision-making or areas of controversy in the medical literature.
+Clinical questions are designed to address common issues encountered at the point-of-care, key branch points in clinical decision-making or areas of controversy in the medical literature.

 A member of the internal editorial team performs a comprehensive search of the medical literature to identify available evidence to address each question and reviews all suggested guidelines and studies.
 The most useful evidence is selected for inclusion, critically appraised and summarized in the first draft of the topic.
 The draft then undergoes internal review to ensure accuracy, validity and clinical relevance.
 The revised draft is edited by one or more Topic Editors to ensure that all information presented is current, accurate, and generalizable for point-of-care use.

 The Overview and Recommendations section of DynaMed topics undergoes additional review by a Recommendations editor to ensure that all recommendations are sound, supported and evidence-based.
 This process is described in “Synthesized Recommendation Grading”.
 Prior to publication, the topic undergoes final review by the Deputy Editor to ensure that all needed perspectives are included, balanced and that all recommendations are appropriate for use at the point-of-care.
+Click here to see more about our conflict of interest policy.

 To maintain currency, the internal team conducts systematic literature surveillance (SLS) on a daily basis, monitoring over 500 medical journals and guideline publications.
 These DynaMed content sources are monitored using a 7-step evidence-based method for systematic literature surveillance.
 When new and clinically relevant studies or guidelines are identified, they are reviewed, critically appraised and added to existing topics.
 Additionally, topics undergo periodic review (generally on an annual basis) by a Topic Editor and a Deputy Editor.